Finnoy Travel - Travel Stories and Reviews

 Driving Speed

 Trains in Finland are not fast.
-Pendolinos can drive up to 220 km/h but normally, they drive from 160 to 200 km/h.
-The InterCity trains drive between 160 - 200 km/h but the speed depends on the route.
-Commuter trains are the slowest option and their typical speed is 120 km/h.
+Pendolinos can drive up to 220 km/h, but usually, they drive from 160 to 200 km/h.
+The InterCity trains drive between 160 - 200 km/h, but the speed depends on the route.
+Commuter trains are the slowest option, and their typical speed is 120 km/h.
 They also call almost at every station.

 The reason for the slow speed is the condition of the tracks.
 The tracks are not suitable for bullet trains without improvements.